Who Says You Need a Bed Frame?

 When your bedding, walls, and even your floors are white, it’s pretty impossible to look messy.
 Don’t overcomplicate it and you won’t go wrong.

 If you don’t want to spend your mornings carefully making your bed with utmost precision, buy a duvet cover that looks better when it’s a little disheveled.
 Textured coverlets, like this white option, are very forgiving.

 Go High When Your Bed Goes Low

 A net canopy will prevent your floor bed from immediately dragging your line of sight downward.
 Consider this a lesson in balance.

 Create a Cozy Corner

-If you’re styling a mattress on the floor in a multipurpose room (think: an office that sometimes functions as a guest room), align it with a wall to create a daybed feel.
+If you’re styling a mattress on the floor in a multipurpose space (think: an office that sometimes functions as a guest room), align it with a wall to create a daybed feel.
 Fully tuck in the bedding so it looks nice and neat.

 Don’t Forget Bedside Furniture